 - Potty-train your hamster: Put a sandbox in the corner of the enclosure, preferably in the area where your pet usually urinates.
 In effect, there’s only a single place in the cage where your pet urinates, and your pet won’t get in contact with the urine all the time.

 - Schedule a vet visit: There are instances when a foul odor can be a sign of an undiagnosed health issue.
 Thus, take the time to schedule a wellness checkup so I can conduct lab tests and thorough examinations to determine the cause.

 - Monitor your hamster’s diet: Pay attention to what you feed, and how much water the hamster drinks, and observe if the urine or feces has a strong-smelling odor.
 A healthy hamster diet typically consists of dry pellets, vegetables, and fruits.
 I can also prescribe vitamin supplements to help get rid of bad smells.

 You should get an exercise wheel, balls, a digging tower, and a suspension bridge for your hamster.
 Corrugated tunnels, nibblers, and running discs are also great toys for hamsters.
 When choosing a toy, make sure it suits your pet’s needs and health condition.

 No, it’s not ideal to breed hamsters on your own, especially since hamsters are prolific breeders.
 Some hamsters can be aggressive during mating, so it’s best to leave this to breeders.
 You would also have to consider genetic defects and potential complications.

-If your hamster has a bad smell, it may be because of a dirty cage, poor hygiene, or diseases.
+If your hamster has a bad smell, it may be because of a dirty cage, poor hygiene, or diseases like shaking.
 Diet, sexual maturity, and territory marking can also cause hamsters to stink at times.
 A routine checkup with a veterinarian should help fix the problem to keep your pet healthy.